Ben15/workoutTracker/README.md

 Next on todo list.

-Hook up individual exercises to the data model
+Remove sets from exercise data